immanas/ClusterForge/README.md

-# 🚀 ClusterForge — Multi-Environment GitOps Platform for Kubernetes
+# 🚀 ClusterForge — Multi-Environment GitOps Platform for Kubernetes:

 A distributed multi-cluster Kubernetes system designed to manage multiple environments, where infrastructure provisioning, application deployment, scaling, and monitoring are fully automated using GitOps workflows, with built-in scalability and observability powered by Terraform, AWS EKS, and ArgoCD.